-I figured out to do a real blog so please click in the lefthand column on Blog and you can read updates, and even comment.
+I figured out to do a real blog so please click just above on Blog and you can read updates, and even comment.

 By way of intro: In high school, I wrote a column, called NauenThen, for the school newspaper, the Orange & Black.
 My two-years-younger brother went on to write NauenAgain, and my youngest sister didn’t write NauenForever.
 Forty years later, it occurs to me to revive that rubric for a more frequent outpouring.
 I’ve been wanting a deadline, to take a stand, to be interesting.
 Let’s see how it goes.